kbardool/CellPainting-SNNL/README.md

 ### Classification

+The following results on image classification used the hyperparameters defined in `examples/hyperparameters` subdirectory.
+The architecture used was a DNN with 3 hidden layers for both baseline and SNNL models.
+The results were averaged over 5 runs of each model using the following seeds: 1234, 42, 73, 1024, and 86400.
+The [`examples/dnn_classifier.py`](examples/dnn_classifier.py) module was used.

 | Model                   | Baseline   | SNNL       |
 | ----------------------- | ---------- | ---------- |
 | MNIST (Average)         | 95.32%     | **95.77%** |